dotnet/docs/docs/standard/base-types/best-practices.md

 To solve this problem, you can do the following:

 * When developing a pattern, you should consider how backtracking might affect the performance of the regular expression engine, particularly if your regular expression is designed to process unconstrained input.
-For more information, see the [Take Charge of Backtracking](#Take-Charge-of-Backtracking) section.
+For more information, see the [Take charge of backtracking](#take-charge-of-backtracking) section.

 * Thoroughly test your regular expression using invalid and near-valid input as well as valid input.
 To generate input for a particular regular expression randomly, you can use [Rex](http://research.microsoft.com/en-us/projects/rex/), which is a regular expression exploration tool from Microsoft Research.

-## Handle Object Instantiation Appropriately
+## Handle object instantiation appropriately

 At the heart of .NET’s regular expression object model is the [System.Text.RegularExpressions.Regex](xref:System.Text.RegularExpressions.Regex) class, which represents the regular expression engine.
 Often, the single greatest factor that affects regular expression performance is the way in which the [Regex](xref:System.Text.RegularExpressions.Regex) engine is used.
 Defining a regular expression involves tightly coupling the regular expression engine with a regular expression pattern.
 That coupling process, whether it involves instantiating a [Regex](xref:System.Text.RegularExpressions.Regex) object by passing its constructor a regular expression pattern or calling a static method by passing it the regular expression pattern along with the string to be analyzed, is by necessity an expensive one.